Fully Adaptive Composition in Differential Privacy: Privacy Odometers

-A key notion in differential privacy is \emph{privacy loss}, which measures how much information is revealed about the underlying input dataset.
+To formally introduce privacy odometers, we will first revisit the notion of \emph{privacy loss}, which measures how much information is revealed about the underlying input dataset.
 For neighbors $x, x' \in \calX$, let $p^x$ and $p^{x'}$ be the densities of $A(x)$ and $A(x')$ respectively.
 The privacy loss between $A(x)$ and $A(x')$ is defined as

 By Equation~\eqref{eq:ploss}, a negative privacy loss suggests that the input is more likely to be $x'$, and likewise a positive privacy loss suggests that the input is more likely to be $x$.
-The next definition generalizes privacy loss to a setting in which an analyst may have additional information.
+We now generalize privacy loss to its conditional counterpart.

 \begin{definition}[Conditional Privacy Loss] Suppose $A$ and $B$ are as in Definition~\ref{def:cdp}.
 Suppose $x , x' \in \calX$ are neighbors.
 Let $p^x(\cdot | \cdot), p^{x'}(\cdot | \cdot): \calY \times \calZ \rightarrow \R_{\geq 0}$ be conditional densities for $A(x)$ and $A(x')$ respectively given $B(x)$.\footnote{To ensure the existence of conditional densities, it suffices to assume that $\calY$ and $\calZ$ are \textit{Polish spaces} under some metrics $d_\calY$ and $d_\calZ$, and that $\calG$ and $\calH$ are the corresponding Borel $\sigma$-algebras associated with $d_\calY$ and $d_\calZ$ \citep{durrett2019probability}.
 These measurability assumptions are not restrictive, as Euclidean spaces, countable spaces, and Cartesian products of the two satisfy these assumption.} The privacy loss between $A(x)$ and $A(x')$ conditioned on $B$ is given by